TFI Leap Card: Capabilities

-Technical detail
+Technical characteristics

 The Leap Card uses a chip inside the card that can be read from and written to without direct contact: a so-called proximity card or RFID card.
 The original Luas and Iarnród Éireann cards used the MIFARE classic card, which became notorious because of the ease with which they can be hacked into.
 Because of the security concerns of the Mifare classic the company that designed the card, NXP Semiconductors, have developed RFID cards that use a better encryption method.
 The RPA has not disclosed which card is being used for the Leap Card but scanning the card with a generic RFID reader shows it as a MIFARE DESFire EV1 (in detail: cardtype=ISO/IEC 14443-4 Smart Card, Mifare DESFire EV1 (MF3ICD41)).
 The terminals used in Dublin Bus (both the bus-driver terminal as well as the right-hand card reader), are made by Mifare/NXP and the 'pole terminals' are also made by Mifare (as the original Luas smart card is a Mifare classic).

 While the Leap Card is a MiFare DESFire EV1, the standard (carton/paper) Dublin bus RFID tickets were using MiFare Ultralight (Type A (ISO/IEC 14443 Type A)) while the Rail Smart Card (Dublin short-hop zone) from Iarnród Éireann used the Mifare Classic 1k.

 The Leap Card system has cost €55 million to date.
 However, since its launch in December 2011, it has had a turnover of €263 million as of April 2015.
 Later on, the National Transport Authority sought a partner to operate the Leap Card system on the authority's behalf.
 The partner would have to pull together the myriad facets required to operate the ITS, handling the complexities associated with the core financial process management (FPM), Contact Centre and card management functions.
 The National Transport Authority ended choosing DXC Technology.
 The company currently outsources NTA's integrated ticketing back-office operations, IT management, retail network and web portal delivery.